rafamqrs/3scale_rhsso_ocp4/README.md

-## Sample repo to install the 3scale and rhsso on Openshift 4
+## Sample repo to install the OCS/ODF, Red Hat 3Scale Api Management and Red Hat Single Sign-On on Openshift 4

 ### How to run